 - early intervention is essential to prevent the problem from worsening.
 It is essential that parents/carers keep the school fully informed of any matters that may affect their child's attendance. - the school will issue letters to parents clearly defining the concerns within school regarding a pupils' absence.
-It is hoped that a quick response and change in levels of absence will resolve concerns - The AIO (Attendance Improvement Officer) will be contacted where attendance concerns remain unresolved, and particularly where: a pupil is absent for 10 consecutive days without explanation absence fall to 85%
+It is hoped that a quick response and change in levels of absence will resolve concerns - The AIO (Attendance Improvement Officer) will be contacted where attendance concerns remain unresolved, and particularly where: a pupil is absent for 10 consecutive days without explanation absence falls to 85%

-Leave of Absence
+Leave of Absence during term time

 The Governors recognise that pupil absence during term time can seriously disrupt a pupil's continuity of learning.
-Parents are therefore strongly urged to avoid taking their child out of school in term time.